hasura/graphql-engine/graphql/manual/schema/using-existing-database.rst

 2) Track foreign-keys
 ---------------------

-Tracking a foreign-key means creating a :doc:`relationship <relationships>` between the tables involved in the foreign key.
+Tracking a foreign-key means creating a :doc:`relationship <relationships/index>` between the tables involved in the foreign key.

 To track a foreign-key between two tables in the database: